near/docs/docs/concepts/gas.md

 Gas is a unified unit of cost of computation on the blockchain.
 It is purchased at a variable price point (depending on system load) using NEAR tokens at the moment a transaction is processed.
 Remaining tokens are refunded to the account that submitted the transaction.

-Accounts also pay storage rent which accumulates over time and is charged once the account submits a transaction for processing.
-Storage rent is charged for data and also as a tax on short account names to discourage name squatting.

 This page covers these dynamics in more detail, starting with an an excerpt from the [NEAR Whitepaper](https://near.org/papers/the-official-near-white-paper/) below:

 <blockquote class="info">